-The irony of the millennial presidential elections was that a part of the country, historically outside the mainstream experience of US life, found itself critical in selecting leaders for the nation as a whole.
+The 2010 census showed the eleven states of the South with nearly one-third of the nation's population, and a part of the country historically out of the mainstream had become a full partner in national life and politics.
 The best way to understand this change of status in the South is to liken the region to a subset of the larger political culture.

 The influence of culture in terms of ethnic identity, urbanization, and religion has been a guiding principle in political science since the time of the ancient Greeks and Hebrews.
-Aristotle looked not only to the culture of the state, but also to its potential of being directed to some end.
-The idea of the "just regime" implied public action that was in agreement with the values and habits of its citizens.
+Aristotle looked not only to the culture of the state, but also to civilization's potential for being directed to some end.12 The idea of the "just regime" implied public action that was in agreement with the values and habits of its citizens.
 Similarly, Moses ruled the Israelites in accordance with divine law and instructed the citizens as to its precepts.
 The ancients regarded the formation of character and development of civic virtue as the fundamental responsibility of government.

 The classical tradition was challenged in the sixteenth century when Niccolo Machiavelli abandoned culture and focused on the passions and behavior of egotistical human beings.
-The new political science focused on changing circumstances to achieve peace and prosperity, as well as individual freedom and equality.
-Thomas Hobbes suggested that the fear of violent death was basic to all cultures.
+The new political science concentrated on changing circumstances to achieve peace and prosperity, as well as individual freedom and equality.
+Thomas Hobbes suggested that the fear of violent death was basic to all cultures, while John Locke declared the real issue was protection of property.
 The social contract conceptualization of Hobbes, Locke, and Rousseau rendered culture and character superfluous, because the contracting humans were not political animals, but natural, precultural beasts.
 Later, Marxists damned culture and character as byproducts of the economic substructure.
 Their arguments were that political culture was the dead hand of the past that ignored the primary role economics played in political life.

 In the 1950s scholars like Gabriel Almond and Bingham Powell responded that "political culture" was a better way of understanding political action than the mechanistic concepts of some Marxian material consciousness.
 Almond defined political culture as a "particular pattern of orientation to political action."
-The approach regarded politics as the "cognitions, preferences and evaluations or choices through the application of standards or values to the cognitive and effective components."
+The approach regarded politics as "cognitions, preferences and evaluations or choices through the application of standards or values to the cognitive and effective components."
 In other words, the orientation people collectively had to politics was based on transmitted patterns of conduct and their attachment to group symbols.
 This cultural orientation of a people determined their political orientation.

 The concept of political culture explains a wide range of systematic differences in political behavior and structure in the southern states.
 For example, political culture research contends that people do not enter social contracts as separate individuals, but as culture-bearing beings and members of groups seeking to accommodate their interests with others.
 The persistence of traditional values in the South is an understood part of the cultural legacy.
 Political party realignment and economic development cannot be explained apart from the culture and ideology of the region.
-Again, in Aristotle's words, the principles of justice are to be tailored to the character and circumstances of a region's inhabitants.
+Again, in Aristotle's words, the principles of justice are to be tailored to the character and circumstances of a region's inhabitants.16